nkjaiswa2022/nl2sql-databricks-adk-agent/README.md

 ## Running the Agent and MCP Server

-The ADK agent (`local_mcp/agent.py`) is configured to automatically start the MCP server (`local_mcp/server.py`) when it initializes its MCP toolset.

 To run the agent:

-1. Ensure your virtual environment is active and you are in the root directory of the `adk-mcp` project.
+1. Ensure your virtual environment is active and you are in the root directory of the `adk-agent` project.
-2. Execute the agent script:
+2. Execute the using adk web:

     ```bash
-    python3 local_mcp/agent.py
+    adk web
     ```

 This will:
 - Start the `agent.py` script.
-- The agent, upon initializing the `MCPToolset`, will execute the `python3 local_mcp/server.py` command.
+- The agent, upon initializing the `MCPToolset`, will execute the `python3 databricks_server.py` command.
-- The `server.py` (MCP server) will start and listen for tool calls from the agent via stdio.
+- The `databricks_mcp_sserver.py` (MCP server) will start and listen for tool calls from the agent via stdio.
-- The agent will then be ready to process your instructions (which you would typically provide in a client application or test environment that uses this agent).
+- The agent will then be ready to process your instructions (which you would typically provide in a UI application).

 You should see log output from both the agent (if any) and the MCP server (in `local_mcp/mcp_server_activity.log`, and potentially to the console if you uncommented the stream handler in `server.py`).